 - What to Do About Pests that Can Harm Your Scallion Plants—we all need to eat, but that doesn’t mean pests should be chowing down on your scallion patch!
 We’ll look at the list of primary pests that can plague your scallions and how you can make them skedaddle.

 - The Right Way to Weed Your Scallion Garden—learn how a gentle touch is all you need to keep your scallions weed-free.
 We’ll also give you tips on more heavy-duty approaches to deterring weeds if you need additional help.

 - Essential Tools and Equipment for Growing Scallions—we’ll tell you about the essential gardening tools, harvesting equipment, and kitchen gadgets that come in handy when you’re growing scallions … and for almost all of your gardening needs.

-Next, this premium collection highlights six popular scallion varieties to help you choose the varieties you want to grow—this is just a sampling of the many varieties available:
+Next, this premium gardening guide highlights six popular scallion varieties to help you choose the varieties you want to grow—this is just a sampling of the many varieties available:

 And all your scallion-gardening efforts really pay off when you have quick and easy-to-make recipes that show off the flavor and versatility of scallions.
 Food Gardening Network is all about providing delicious recipes for making mouthwatering dishes.
 Try these recipes to enjoy the bounty of your scallion harvest:

 Next, you’ll learn all about the health benefits of scallions with Nutrition Facts about Scallions and Home Remedies & Health Benefits of Scallions.
 Find out just how jam-packed with vitamins scallions are, and learn about the compounds in scallions that may contribute to reducing bad cholesterol and lowering blood-sugar levels.